Microquasar jet-cocoon systems as PeVatrons: Summary and Discussion

 This is slightly lower than the Eddington luminosity, $L_{\rm Edd}\sim10^{39}(M/10~M_\odot)\rm~erg~s^{-1}$.
 The required cocoon magnetic field strength, $B_{\rm coc}\sim10\rm~\mu G$, is a few times higher than the typical ISM value, $B_{\rm ISM}\sim3\rm~\mu G$, and thus, the shock compression of the ISM would be able to naturally achieve the required $B_{\rm coc}$.

-Given the universality of the shear acceleration mechanism, we consider a unified model in which microquasars dominate observed Galactic CRs around \textit{knee}, while radio galaxies are responsible for the observed UHECRs.
+Given the universality of the shear acceleration mechanism, we consider a unified model in which microquasars dominate observed Galactic CRs around knee, while radio galaxies are responsible for the observed UHECRs.
 We found that the whole CR range from GeV to 100 EeV could be explained given that SNRs supply most low-energy Galactic CRs and another population (e.g., galaxy clusters) could contribute at subankle energies.
 Our model could be tested with future CR experiments with improved measurements of the composition and anisotropy.

+We gratefully acknowledge the valuable discussions and insightful comments provided by Walter Winter, Martin Pohl, and Andrew Taylor.
 B.T.Z. is supported in China by National Key R\&D program of China under the grant 2024YFA1611402.
 This work is partly supported by KAKENHI Nos.
-22K14028, 21H04487, 23H04899 (SSK), and 20H05852 (KM).
-SSK acknowledges the support by the Tohoku Initiative for Fostering Global Researchers for Interdisciplinary Sciences (TI-FRIS) of MEXT's Strategic Professional Development Program for Young Researchers.
-Numerical computations were in part carried out on Cray XD2000 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.
+22K14028, 21H04487, 23H04899 (S.S.K.), and 20H05852 (K.M.).
+S.S.K. acknowledges the support by the Tohoku Initiative for Fostering Global Researchers for Interdisciplinary Sciences (TI-FRIS) of MEXT's Strategic Professional Development Program for Young Researchers.
+The Monte Carlo simulations of shear acceleration performed by S.S.K. were carried out on Cray XD2000 at the Center for Computational Astrophysics, National Astronomical Observatory of Japan.
 K.M. is supported by the NSF Grant Nos.
 AST-2108466, AST-2108467 and AST-2308021.
-KM also acknowledges the SUGAR 2024 workshop in Madison, Wisconsin, which led to the idea of shear acceleration.
+K.M. also acknowledges the SUGAR 2024 workshop in Madison, Wisconsin, which led to the idea of shear acceleration.